-From the 1st of June 2022, all contracts issued across NIHR Programmes, NIHR Personal Awards and NIHR Global Health Research Portfolio will have an Open Access funding envelope allocated to them on top of the award value, which is ring-fenced for Open Access costs of peer reviewed research articles that arise directly from the research funded by the award.
+From 1 June 2022, all contracts issued across NIHR Programmes, NIHR Personal Awards and NIHR Global Health Research Portfolio will have an Open Access funding envelope allocated to them on top of the award value, which is ring-fenced for Open Access costs of peer reviewed research articles that arise directly from the research funded by the award.
 This funding envelope supports contractors with the implementation of the NIHR Open Access policy and will be allocated during the contracting phase and will be based on the size of the overall contract value.

 Risk management and assurance